Sytta/ADA2018-Project/README.md

-# Do You Know Who is at Risk for Mental Illness?
+# Who is at Risk for Mental Illness?

 # Abstract